katharsis-project/katharsis-docs/source/user-docs.rst

 Each relationship defined in Katharsis (annotation @JsonApiToOne and @JsonApiToMany) must have a relationship repository defined.

 Base unidirectional repository responsible for operations on relations.
-All of the methods in this interface have fieldName field as last parameter.
-It solves a problem of many relationships between the same resources.
+All of the methods in this interface have fieldName field as their last parameter to solve the problem of many relationships between the same resources.

 * ``setRelation(T source, D_ID targetId, String fieldName)``
   Sets a resource defined by targetId to a field fieldName in an instance source.
 If no value is to be set, null value is passed.